Asian Noodle Bowls are quick, tasty, and will satisfy your craving for takeout in 30 minutes. Slurpy and savory — they are a treat!

-Did you know that in Japan it’s customary to slurp your noodles with abandon?
-Schhhlluuuuuuuuurp.
 I’ll never forget my first ramen noodle shop experience while living in Tokyo for a summer in college.
 I ordered a big steaming bowl of noodles then leaned in for a bite and the gentleman next to me let out the loudest slurp I’d ever heard while inhaling a 3″ diameter portion of noodles.
 I thought I was on candid camera until I heard another slurp, then another, and another.
 I never got the guts to do it myself while I was over there but might give it a try in the comfort of my own home with these delectable Asian Noodle Bowls!

 What’s Inside

-Soaked rice noodles are stir-fried with zucchini, green onions, garlic, and sesame oil-spiked eggs then simmered in a savory sauce that includes chilis, garlic, ginger, and brown sugar before being topped with chopped cilantro and tons of chopped peanuts.
+Chewy rice noodles are stir-fried with zucchini, green onions, garlic, and sesame oil-spiked eggs then simmered in a savory sauce that includes chilis, garlic, ginger, and brown sugar before being topped with chopped cilantro and tons of chopped peanuts.

 These Asian Noodle Bowls are a mix of Pad Thai and lo mein and are addictively delicious.
-This combination is wonderfully satisfying, a cinch to make at home, and will be on the table in about 30 minutes.
-Forget take out and slurp these incredible noodle bowls in the privacy of your home instead!
+The combination of flavors and textures is wonderfully satisfying, a cinch to make at home, and will be on the table in about 30 minutes.

 How to Make This Recipe

-Start by soaking 1/2lb rice noodles according to package directions.
+Start by soaking rice noodles according to package directions.
 These particular rice noodles need a 25-30 minute soak in piping hot water before being stir-fried.

 I let the tap water run until its steaming then cover the noodles in a baking dish.

-Prep the vegetables while the rice noodles are soaking then, when the noodles have 10 minutes left, start cooking.
-First heat 1/2 Tablespoon high heat cooking oil in a large wok or skillet over medium-high heat then stir fry 1/2lb shrimp in two batches to avoid overcrowding the pan, seasoning with salt and pepper.
+Heat vegetable oil or canola oil in a large wok or skillet over medium-high heat then stir fry shrimp in two batches to avoid overcrowding the pan, seasoning with salt and pepper.
 Remove the shrimp to a plate then set aside.

-Next stir fry 1 chopped zucchini and 1/4 cup grated carrot in 1 Tablespoon oil, seasoning with salt and pepper, until the zucchini is just barely crisp tender, about 2 minutes.
-The vegetables still have a little more time in the wok so they’ll soften as we go along.
+Next stir fry chopped zucchini and grated carrots in oil, seasoning with salt and pepper, until the zucchini is just barely crisp tender, about 2 minutes.

-Add 2 chopped green onions and 3 cloves minced garlic then, after stir-frying for 30 seconds, push the vegetables to the side of the wok to create a well in the center.
-Add 2 eggs whisked with 1 teaspoon sesame oil then scramble the eggs and toss to combine with the rest of the vegetables.
+Add chopped green onions and minced garlic then, after stir-frying for 30 seconds, push the vegetables to the side of the wok to create a well in the center.

 Stir fry until the noodles are tender, 3-4 minutes, then add the shrimp back in and toss to combine.
-Seriously, YUM!!
-I could eat this entire wok!

-Scoop the noodles into bowls then top with chopped green onion, cilantro, and lots of chopped peanuts.
-Salty, chewy, savory – these Asian Noodle Bowls make me feel 100% better about not being able to order take out anymore.
-Well, except for missing that fortune cookie. ;) Hope you love them too – enjoy!
+Salty, chewy, savory — these Asian Noodle Bowls make me feel 100% better about not being able to order take out anymore.
+Now we just need a gluten free fortune cookie… ;)

 - Potsticker Noodle Bowls